-1. One page summary detailing why the alternative BMP is equivalent or superior to the conventional BMPs found in the Manual.
+One page summary detailing why the alternative BMP is equivalent or superior to the conventional BMPs found in the Manual.

-- 2. Documented side-by-side testing (alternative BMP vs. conventional BMP) using the appropriate design requirements and specifications contained in the Manual. - 3.
+- Documented side by side testing (alternative BMP vs. conventional BMP) using the appropriate design requirements and specifications contained in the Manual. - 3.
 Proof that the alternative BMP was previously installed and worked under conditions comparable to the environmental conditions of the proposed site.
 This can be documented with photographs. - 4.
 All specifications including the design requirements and the procedures for proper installation and maintenance.

 In the year 2015, BMPs not in the Manual may be approved as part of the Alternative BMP process described above.
 Allowing a new mechanism for Alternative BMPs repeatedly used and approved under GSWCC Guidance to be placed on an Equivalent BMP List would increase efficiency for all the agencies involved and the development community.
 This would be similar to the 5th edition of the Manual's recognition of materials approved by the Georgia Department of Transportation (GDOT), which appear on GDOT's Qualified Products List (QPL).
 As of January 1, 2016, any product that seeks to be on the GDOT QPL List must first go through the Equivalent BMP process.
-GSWCC's approval of a BMP however does not ensure GDOT's adoption of that item into their QPL, design policies, or procedures.
+GSWCC's approval of a BMP however does not ensure GDOT's adoption of that item into their QPL, design policies or procedures.

-Therefore, the purpose of this document is to detail three different approaches that would allow consideration for items to be added to the Equivalent BMP listing.
-The procedure also includes a mechanism for removing BMPs from the Equivalent BMP List.
+Therefore, the purpose of this document is to provide a process by which BMPs having demonstrated success in the field at least three times under the Alternative BMP process and having been bench tested may be placed on an Equivalent BMP List.
+The procedure also includes a mechanism for removing BMPs from the Equivalent BMP list.
 In addition, the GSWCC has the discretion to remove a BMP from the Equivalent BMP List at any time.

-PATHS AND PROCEDURES FOR APPLYING FOR THE EQUIVALENT BMP LIST
+PROCEDURE FOR APPLYING FOR THE EQUIVALENT BMP LIST